 Many authors find it difficult to deal with criticism and the changes to their original idea.
 Lawrence recognized the story had to be cut down and he had been used to criticism from his journalism career where it was common for editors to twist his written words.
 Putting his novel into a mini series meant that the message would reach more people.
 The word "negro" is an awkward one that Lawrence does not use much himself, but he wanted it included in the primary title.
 A secondary title "Someone Knows my Name" was used in several English speaking countries, Australia, New Zealand and the United States.
 It came from something said by one of the slaves who was pleased that someone called him by his proper name.

-George Washington was a slave owner and felt strongly that blacks were American property Guy Carleton used Book of Negroes to justify taking meant.
+George Washington was a slave owner and felt strongly that blacks were American property.
+Guy Carleton used Book of Negroes to justify what the taking meant.
 This scene was cut from the novel, but written in the series script by Lawrence.

 Lawrence had written a number of fiction and non fiction books, grabbing national attention by winning the Canada Reads contest with "The Book of Negroes."
 After meeting Lawrence I read his memoir, "Black Berry, Sweet Juice" which told of how he felt growing up as a racially mixed child, his education at Laval University in Quebec City and Johns Hopkins University in Baltimore, Maryland.
 Had done volunteer work in French speaking Africa and done journalism in Toronto and Winnipeg.
 A new work of fiction, "The Illegal" combined his interest in running and involvement with diabetes and a concern for migrants.
 He became the first author to win a second Canada Reads contest.
 Read more about "Black Berry, Sweet Juice' http://www.therealjohndavidson.com/2020/02/black-berry-sweet-juice.html